JayVeezy1/MA_thesis/README.md

 Patient demographics, secondary diagnosis will always be derived, regardless of this filter.

-4) Notes for future Research:
+4) Notes for Future Research:

 There are many labels in the MIMIC-III dataset that have not yet been included into this analysis.
-It is possible to include sources like: transfers, services, microbiologyevents, cptevents for further research.
+It is possible to include sources like: transfers, services, microbiologyevents, cptevents, prescriptions for further research.
+For example, the amount of transfers or a special kind of prescriptions might be strong indicators for relapse-rates.
+However, these features are related to the treatment and behavior of the medical staff.
+They are not directly related to the illness itself and thus, where not included in this analysis.
-Especially noteevents offer a noteworthy source for possible ML-research based on text-analysis.
+Especially the table noteevents offers a noteworthy source for possible ML-research based on text-analysis.

-These sources might be included in the SQL-function 'get_all_events_view'.
+All of these sources might be included inside the SQL-function 'get_all_events_view' for future research.

 # WIP